altunenes/easylab/docs/index.md

 # EasyLab

 Offers simple solutions with GUI.
-From a folder, it can resize images, change their extensions, applies spatial frequencies, and remove backgrounds...
+From a folder, it can resize images, change their extensions, applies spatial frequencies, and remove backgrounds.

 # Purpose of the project
-+ The purpose of the project is to offer a simple solution to solve some of the problems that arise when working with big image datasets.
++ The purpose of the project is to offer a simple solutions to solve some of the problems that arise when working with big image datasets.
 + The project is a work in progress, and it is not finished yet.
 Since it offers GUI, it is very practical to use it.

 # Features